Berea-College-CSC-226/t04-main/Answers/t04_likhachevai_petrosyantsa_questions.md

      **t01_final_story.py** for "inspiration".

 ```
-    **We have learned a lot about functions, can use loops, and know how to implemtn different modules.
-Moreover, we can structure our code properly.
+    We have learned a lot about functions, can use loops, and know how to implement different modules.
+Moreover, now we can structure our code properly.
-    **

 ```

 1.b.
 Briefly describe any logic changes you made in your code, and why you made them.

 ```
-    **We added username input, and also added random module, and edited the check for the bad choice
+    We added username input, and also added random module, and edited the check for the bad choice.
-    **

 ```

 1.c.
 Did you find it challenging following the logic of another group’s code?
 Why or why not?

 ```
-    **Yes, because it was hard to figure out what the other programmers code is supposed to do without comments**
+    Yes, because it was hard to figure out what the other programmers code is supposed to do without any comments.
 ```

 1.d.
 Briefly describe two or more of the PEP8 warnings you fixed.
 Does the resulting code look better or worse?
 Why?

 ```
-    **We added the space in the questions to make them more appealing, and we deleted delay that's all the pep8 warnings we had**
+    We added the space in the questions to make them more appealing, and we deleted delay that's all the pep8 warnings we had.
 ```

 ___